Amanbundela75/Student-Personal-Space/README.md

 - Wait for review and feedback from maintainers.

 ### Contribution Guidelines
+- **Open an issue** for discussions on major changes or new features before submitting a pull request.

 ## 📝 License
 © 2025 Aman's Platform.
 All rights reserved.